atharaq/atharaq.github.io/haskell/syllabus.md

 9. Functors (Chapters 10-11)
 10. Monads (Chapters 12-13)

-We might not cover everything in the text.
+We might not cover everything in the text, and we will likely go out of order at times.
 I will make a note of which sections/chapters we should read in class or on BrightSpace.
+I will also do my best to summarize these in my lecture notes.